Yom Kippur War: The surprise invasion of Israel from all sides in 1973

 At locations like Booster Ridge and the Valley of Tears, Israeli defenders, despite being heavily outnumbered, managed to repel Syrian armored divisions, inflicting heavy losses.

-By October 11, Israeli forces had not only halted the Syrian advance but began a counter-offensive, pushing deeper into Syrian territory and approaching the outskirts of the city of Damascus by the war's end.
+By October 11, Israeli forces had not only halted the Syrian advance but began a counter-offensive, pushing deeper into Syrian territory and approached within 40km of the outskirts of the city of Damascus by the war's end.

 Israeli tanks advancing in the Sinai desert